anshumandwivediusa/java-notes/01. java_introductions/java_introductions.md

   - Removed confusing features - explicit pointers, operator overloading, multiple inheritance, etc

 - **Object-Oriented:**
+  - Java’s Object‑Oriented design is not just about syntax — it’s about **thinking in terms of entities and relationships.**
+  - By combining Objects, Classes, Polymorphism, Inheritance, Encapsulation, and Abstraction (PEI-A) Java enables developers to build systems that are modular, extensible, and resilient.
-  - In Java, we organize the software as a combination of different types of objects that incorporates both data and behavior.
+  - In Java, we organize the software as a combination of different types of objects that incorporates both data (properties) and behavior (methods).
-  - Based on the concept of Objects, Class, Inheritance, Polymorphism, Abstraction, Encapsulation

 - **Platform Independent:**
   - Java provides software-based platform.
 It has two components: